FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 So far, we have followed the state management conventions recommended by React.
 We have placed the state and the methods for handling it to [the root component](https://reactjs.org/docs/lifting-state-up.html) of the application.
 The state and its handler methods have then been passed to other components with props.
 This works up to a certain point, but when applications grow larger, state management becomes challenging.

-### Flux-architecture
+### Flux architecture

-Facebook developed the [Flux](https://facebook.github.io/flux/docs/in-depth-overview/)- architecture to make state management easier.
+Facebook developed the [Flux](https://facebook.github.io/flux/docs/in-depth-overview/) architecture to make state management easier.
 In Flux, the state is separated completely from the React-components into its own <i>stores</i>.
 State in the store is not changed directly, but with different <i>actions</i>.